 Association of Mexican American Educators Journal

-SCOPE: The Association of Mexican American Educators (AMAE) Journal addresses research and academic issues of importance in the education of Mexican-American/Latino children and families to help inform those working in the field of educational studies.
-In addition, we hope this research is of service to other stakeholders, such as administrators, policymakers, teachers, civic leaders, and parents.
-In this way, the AMAE Journal is organized and focused to make an immediate impact at different educational levels, apprising different constituencies—from academia to policymakers to school districts—on the conditions of Mexican-American/Latino students and their families.
+SCOPE: The Association of Mexican American Educators (AMAE) Journal addresses interdiscplinary research and academic issues of importance in the education of Mexican-American/Latinx children and families to help inform those working in the field of educational studies.
+In addition, we hope this research is of service to other stakeholders, such as administrators, policymakers, teachers, civic leaders, grassroots organizers, and parents.
+In this way, the AMAE Journal is organized and focused to make an immediate impact at different educational levels, apprising different constituencies—from academia to policymakers to school districts to communities—on the conditions of Mexican-American/Latinx students and their families.

-It is important to note that Mexican-American/Latino children are the fastest growing population and majority student population in school districts across the nation.
-It is imperative to understand the needs, challenges, and strengths of Mexican-American/Latino youth and their families to improve their educational conditions and attainment.
+It is important to note that Mexican-American/Latinx children are the fastest growing population and majority student population in school districts across the nation.
+It is imperative to understand the needs, challenges, and strengths of Mexican-American/Latinx youth and their families to improve their educational conditions and attainment.

 The Association of Mexican American Educators (AMAE) Journal is published three times a year by AMAE Inc., 634 South Spring Street, Suite 602, Los Angeles, CA 90014.
 Currently, one of the three annual issues is also published as a hardcopy and distributed to AMAE members.

 During the fall 2014, the AMAE Journal moved from ASU (Arizona State University) to UTSA (The University of Texas at San Antonio)...